Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 You should see the tile of world map.

 Congratulations!
 You just successfully built your own OSM tile server.

+You can go to [OpenLayers](https://ircama.github.io/osm-carto-tutorials/tile-server-ubuntu/#openlayers) to display the slippy map.

 ## Pre-rendering tiles